NijikawaSatoki/NijiManyFunctionCalculator/doc/main.md

 Please see the project's `README.md` for those instructions.

 While this is yet another calculator, it has plenty of functionality.
-It is a CLI application, so a terminal shell such as `cmd.exe` (Windows) or your distro's terminal (Linux).
+It is a CLI application, so a terminal shell such as `cmd.exe` (Windows) or your distro's terminal (Linux) is required.

 This will attempt to aid in the comprehension of the program's functionality.